 I love briolettes!
 I love them in all shapes, sizes, colors and materials.
 So what is a briolette?
 A briolette is a pear or teardrop-shaped bead that is faceted and tip-drilled.
 Some briolettes are flat and some are round, kind of like a ball that comes to a point on one end.
 When they are flat, the hole can either be front to back or side to side.
+No matter the type, briolettes are super versatile and great for making all kinds of beautiful jewelry.

 The first thing to consider when wire-wrapping is what kind of wire you want to use.
 If you are new to wire -wrapping I recommend using an inexpensive Artistic Wire to practice.
 Anything from a 20 gauge to a 24 gauge works well.
 (20 gauge being the thickest, 24 gauge being the thinnest, and 22 gauge in the middle).
 Because this technique takes practice, it is good to learn on an affordable wire, since you will inevitably have to re-do your wraps several times to reach perfection.